 Supporting survivors of sexual abuse, assault and exploitation has been a major part of Mount Sinai Adolescent Health Center’s mission since it was founded.
 We pride ourselves on being a safe space for young people to heal.

-But supporting survivors is just one piece of the work that needs to be done—we all need to prevent this violence in the first place.
+But supporting survivors is just one piece of the work that needs to be done.
+We also need to prevent this violence from happening in the first place.
 This is part of the reason that we’re building on the services we already offer to create a new consent education and survivor support program.

 We created Youth Empowered (con)Sensuality (YES) to help colleges and universities comply with New York’s Enough is Enough legislation, which is designed to help end sexual assault on campus.
 With YES, we are beginning to collaborate with universities and colleges throughout New York City so we can help students, faculty and staff prevent and respond better to sexual assault, dating violence, stalking and more.
 YES will do this through a wide range of workshops, classes and tabling events with topics like bystander intervention, how to give and get enthusiastic consent and how to build healthy relationships.
 We also provide comprehensive, LGBTQ+-inclusive sex education.